nmeri17/suphle-docs/src/docs/v1/io/index.md

 ### Starting a new session

-The `startNew` method equally happens to be the location where session lifespan is read and set.
+The `prolongSession` method equally happens to be the location where session lifespan is read and set.
 In the `.env` file accompanying module installations, the `SESSION_DURATION` entry is set to the number of seconds in a day, and incrementally applies to all sessions initiated by a successful browser-based login.
 If this timeframe doesn't suit you, set it to one more preferable in the `.env`.

 The only time tampering with session lifetimes from a `Session` implementation is warranted is for software when it interacts with other objects.
 For instance, if we want different user roles to have different durations, we'll have to provide a method that sends a custom cookie with a timeframe that corresponds to that user category.